jenkinsci/artifact-manager-s3-plugin/README.md

 ![](images/configue-credentials.png)

-Every time you archive/unarchive or download an artifact, Jenkins will generate a temporal URL, it will be valid for an hour, so if you try to reuse an artifact download URL one hour later was generated, it will not be valid, you cannot download the artifact with that URL any more, thus you have to go back to Jenkins and click on the artifact to download it again.
+Every time you archive/unarchive or download an artifact, Jenkins will generate a temporary URL, it will be valid for an hour, so if you try to reuse an artifact download URL one hour later was generated, it will not be valid, you cannot download the artifact with that URL any more, thus you have to go back to Jenkins and click on the artifact to download it again.